postmanlabs/labs-docs/README.md

 ## Project Structure

 The built site will only host the most up-to-date docs.
-All legacy documentation is stored in github and excluded from build.
+All legacy documentation is stored in GitHub and excluded from build.

 ### To update the docs

 * Posts are maintained under the `/src/pages/docs` folder.

 * The folder structure of /docs is the URL structure for posts.
-For example, `/docs/postman/variables-and-environments/variables.md` is mapped to URL `https://learning.postman.com/docs/postman/variables-and-environments/variables/`.
+For example, `/docs/postman/variables-and-environments/variables.md` is mapped to the URL `https://learning.postman.com/docs/postman/variables-and-environments/variables/`.

 * Links in the docs should be relative.
 Example: